General Motors Technical Center: Mid-2000s to present

 Numerous buildings at the GM Tech Center were temporarily closed following heavy rains in August 2014, with 30 e6gal of floodwater reaching up to 7 ft in some buildings.
 The flood caused $132 million in damage and prompted GM officials to consider upgrading the complex.
 In April 2015, GM announced that it would upgrade the Tech Center's body shop and stamping plant for $140 million, and it received a 12-year tax abatement for a wider-ranging renovation.
 The next month, GM announced that it would spend another $1 billion on a more comprehensive expansion that would add 2,600 jobs.
-The project included renovating the Design Dome, refurbishing several facilities, adding a structural development lab and parking garage, and building another wind tunnel.
+The project included renovating the Design Center's auditorium (known as the Design Dome), refurbishing several facilities, adding a structural development lab and parking garage, and building another wind tunnel.
 The renovations spurred nearby development and helped increase industrial property values in Warren.
-By 2017, renovation contractors Walbridge and SmithGroup were about to begin constructing a new design facility adjoining the Design Dome.
+By 2017, renovation contractors Walbridge and SmithGroup were about to build a design facility adjoining the Design Dome.
 In addition, GM began using drones in 2018 to help patrol the campus.

 The renovations were completed in the early 2020s, at which point the Tech Center employed 20,000 people.
 Several of the buildings were upgraded with flexible office spaces, where employees did not work at assigned seats, along with amenity spaces.
 GM opened its Additive Industrialization Center in the research section in February 2021.
 That October, GM announced plans for an electric vehicle battery development center, the Wallace Innovation Center, which opened in 2022.
 GM's Design West complex, adjoining the Design Dome, opened in April 2024.
 That October, GM announced plans to spend $145 million constructing a battery cell plant on the complex, at Mound and Thirteen Mile roads.
 GM also relocated many employees to the Tech Center after selling the Renaissance Center that year.
+At the center's 70th anniversary in 2026, GM President Mark Reuss said the company had spent $2 billion upgrading the complex over the preceding decade.